Last updated

 How to unlock a phone on a corporate plan

-If the phone was sold after December 1, 2017, it should not have been locked to a single carrier in the first place.
-If it is locked, it should be unlocked immediately and without cost (as long as the phone has not been reported stolen or lost).
+If the phone was sold to a corporate account after December 1, 2017, it should not have been locked to a single carrier in the first place.
+If it is locked, it should be unlocked within 60 days of purchase without cost (as long as the phone has not been reported stolen or lost).
+As of now, phones under a corporate plan fall in line with consumer-made purchases.

 Can I unlock my phone myself?

 Yes, you can unlock your phone without getting the carrier involved, but you still need help.
 Cell phone repair shops and online storefronts offer to unlock your phone for a fee.
-There are a few reasons you might choose to go this route—difficulty with the original carrier, you’re not the original owner, or you just want to do it yourself.
+There are a few reasons you might choose to go this route.
+If you've had difficulty with the original carrier or you’re not the original owner, you may want to do it yourself.

 Should I use a third-party unlocking service?

-WhistleOut does not recommend using third-party unlocking services in Canada.
-We've used them before and many are trustworthy, but try to get the original carrier to unlock the device first.
+At WhistleOut, we don’t recommend using third-party unlocking services in Canada.
+We've used them before, and many are trustworthy, but getting the original carrier to unlock the device first will be the smoothest process.

 Why should I unlock my cell phone?

-When you unlock and use an old phone with a new carrier, you may have to pay off any remaining Tab or discount from when you bought your phone.
+When you unlock and use an old phone with a new carrier, you may have to pay off any remaining costs or discounts from when you bought your phone.
 That's really only to close out your account.
 You never have to finish paying off your device to unlock it.

 Can I unlock my phone to any network?